-One of the key inefficiencies throughout the Machine Learning field is collaboration (or lack there of).
-With large datasets, complicated file structures, hundreds of different models and various different projects, managing an team can be the hardest part of a successful data science workflow.
+One of the greatest challenges throughout the machine learning (ML) field is collaboration.
+With large datasets, various projects, complicated file structures, and hundreds of different models, managing a team can present further difficulties to a successful data science workflow.

 Addressing this issue is at the heart of cnvrg.
-The cnvrg platform has comprehensive organization and team management features which allows you to streamline your workflow and collaborate efficiently.
-Within cnvrg you can set access levels for users globally and for specific datsets and projects as well, making sure that your team has access to only the necessary files.
-It also centralizes all work and maintains the versioning to ensure the whole team is up to date.
+The cnvrg platform has comprehensive organization and team management features which allow you to streamline your workflow and enhance your collaboration.
+Within cnvrg, you can set access levels for global users as well as for specific datasets and projects, ensuring your team has access to only the necessary files.
+It also centralizes all work and maintains versioning to ensure the entire team is up-to-date.

-cnvrg also is built to be completely customizable.
-You have complete control over all the settings both on an organization level and on an account level.
+cnvrg is designed to give certain users complete control over all the settings on both organization and account levels.

 The topics in this page: